Joachim Kopp (currently on leave of absence at CERN)

 - ...

 While many theoretical ideas exist to solve at least some of these problems, ultimate answers can only be provided by experiments.
 Our work therefore strongly emphasizes phenomenology, i.e. the observable consequences of the theories we study.
-We are particularly interested in three broad classes of experiments.

-NEUTRINOS.
-Our understanding of neutrinos has skyrocketed in the past two decades.
-Neutrino physics today is a precision science that has the potential to teach us a lot about the origin of the observed mass and mixing patterns among elementary particles.
+Our understanding of neutrinos has skyrocketed over the past two decades.
+Neutrino physics today is precision science that has the potential to teach us a lot about the origin of the observed mass and mixing patterns among elementary particles.
 Moreover, being electrically neutral, neutrinos are the only Standard Model fermions that can mix with new particles that are uncharged under the Standard Model gauge group.
 An important example for such new particles are sterile neutrinos, which in turn could be related to the Dark Matter in the Universe.

 More Information